turbot/steampipe-plugin-dockerhub/docs/index.md

   plugin = "dockerhub"

   # DockerHub Username.
 Required.
-  # This can also be set via the 'DOCKER_USERNAME' environment variable.
+  # This can also be set via the 'DOCKER_HUB_USERNAME' environment variable.
   # username = "turbot"

   # DockerHub Password.
 Required.
-  # This can also be set via the 'DOCKER_PASSWORD' environment variable.
+  # This can also be set via the 'DOCKER_HUB_PASSWORD' environment variable.
   # password = "turbot@123"

   # DockerHub 2FA Code.
 Required when 2FA is enabled.